Hello-Ship-Code/DS-with-C/03-Array_representation/README.md

 ## Row Major Formula for 2D Arrays

 - In compiler a 2D array is in linear form ( 1D Array ) in terms of down  and column.
-Checkout the [Row Major](./PDF/RowMapping-89.pdf) for better understanding.
+Checkout the Row Major for better understanding.

 $$Addr( A[ i ][ j ] ) = Lo + [i*n+j] *w$$

 Note:

-- In some compliers the index will be starting from `1` rather than `0`.
+- In some compilers the index will be starting from `1` rather than `0`.
 For that the address calculation will be different & it consumes more time.
 So, Mostly we don't see indices starting from `1`.

 $$Addr( A[ i ][ j ] ) = Lo + [ (i-1)*n+(j-1)] *w$$